YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 -LOSTTRANS is an optional qualifier for -RECOVER, -ROLLBACK and -EXTRACT.
 If this is not specified and a lost transaction file creation is necessary, MUPIP JOURNAL creates one using the name of the current journal file being processed with a .lost extension.

-Journal processing treats any complete transactions after a broken transaction as a lost transaction, and writes such transactions into the lost transaction file. -RECOVER might consider it as good transaction and apply it to the database, if -ERROR_LIMIT qualifier allows it to do so.
+Journal processing treats any complete transaction after a broken transaction as a lost transaction, and writes such transactions into the lost transaction file. -RECOVER might consider it a good transaction and apply it to the database, if -ERROR_LIMIT qualifier allows it to do so.

 Note that, if selection qualifiers are specified, journal processing does the broken transaction determination (and therefore lost transaction determination as well) based on the journal file that is filtered by the selection qualifiers.
 This means that a transaction's journal records may be considered complete or broken or lost, depending on the nature of the selection qualifiers.
 Using -FENCES=NONE along with the selection qualifiers results in every journal record being considered complete and hence preventing broken or lost transaction processing.

-In the case of a replicated database, lost transaction can have an additional cause.
-If failover occurs (that is, the originating Source Server, A, fails and the replicating Source Server, B, assumes the originating instance's role), some transactions committed to A's database may not be reflected in B's database.
+In a replicated database, lost transactions can have an additional cause.
+If failover occurs (i.e. the originating Source Server A fails, and the replicating Source Server B assumes the originating instance's role), some transactions committed to A's database may not be reflected in B's database.
 Before the former originating instance becomes the new replicating instance, these transactions must be rolled back.
 These transactions are known as "lost transactions".
 Note that these are complete transactions and different from a broken transaction.
 MUPIP JOURNAL -ROLLBACK stores extracted lost transactions in the extract-file specified by this qualifier.
 The starting point for the search for lost transactions is the journal sequence number obtained from the originating Source Server in the -FETCHRESYNC operation.

 .. parsed-literal::
    -RED[IRECT]=file-pair-list

 Replays the journal file to a database different than the one for which it was created.
 Use -REDIRECT to create or maintain databases for training or testing.

-This qualifier applies to -RECOVER action and -FORWARD direction qualifier only.
+This qualifier applies to -RECOVER action and the -FORWARD direction qualifier only.
 JOURNAL rejects -REDIRECT unless it appears with -RECOVER.

 The file-pair-list consists of one or more pairs of file-names enclosed in parentheses () and separated by commas (,).
 The pairs are separated by an equal sign in the form: